not-napoleon/vim-playlist/README.md

 # vim-playlist
 Use vim as a front-end to mpg123

+# Requirements
+vim-playlist requires a working python install.
+At the moment, it's tested against python 2.7.
+I hope to add 3.4 support soon.
+No additional libraries are required to run the server, although the tests do have a few extra requirements (mock, nose)

+# Quick Start
+    :PlaylistLoad path_to_playlist

 # Why?
 The line of reasoning that has led me to this point can be summarized as: